celohmgazi/Simple-Calculator/README.md

-# Weather-App
+# Simple Calculator
-- Graphical Visualization: Display weather data using graphs and charts to illustrate trends over time.
+- Advanced Operations: Extend the calculator to support scientific functions like exponentiation, square roots, and trigonometry.
-- Multiple API Integration: Fetch weather information from multiple APIs to provide comprehensive forecasts.
+- Graphical User Interface: Design a user-friendly GUI using Tkinter or PyQt for ease of use.
-- User Preferences: Allow users to customize their weather preferences and receive personalized updates.
+- History Feature: Implement a history feature to track previous calculations and allow users to recall and reuse them.
-- Location-based Notifications: Implement notifications based on the user's current location or saved locations
+- Customization Options: Allow users to customize the appearance and behavior of the calculator according to their preferences.